37% say shooting of Renee Good was justified, 62% say it was not justified

 About the Marquette Law School Poll

 Interviews were conducted using the SSRS Opinion Panel, a national probability sample with interviews conducted online.
-Certain other data from this survey (focusing on public views of the Supreme Court) are held for release on Nov.
-20. The detailed methodology statement, survey instrument, topline results, and crosstabs for this release are available on the Marquette Law Poll website.
+Certain other data from this survey (focusing on those about public views of the Supreme Court) are held for release on Feb.
+5. The detailed methodology statement, survey instrument, topline results, and crosstabs for this release are available on the Marquette Law School Poll website.